phillycommunitywireless/docs/docs/device-configs/shared-connection.md

     You should see two lines beginning with "`nmap scan report`".
 Find the line with an IP address that does not end with "`.1`", and copy that IP address.

+If the nmap command hangs, you can also try the Mac OS directions on Ubuntu Linux and it should work fine.

 ## MacOS